dmckinnon/calibration/README.md

 TODO: comment all the code appropriately

-Feedback: stop mentioning last tutorial.
-Each must be standalone
+Feedback: This tutorial should be standalone

 This exercise is to learn the basics of single camera calibration (can easily be extended to multiple views).
 As with my [last tutorial](https://github.com/dmckinnon/stitch), the best place to start is Main.cpp, where the components mentioned below are used in sequence.
 It's a little different in this one to panorama stitching, but I'vew tried to comment the code as best I can for maximum readability.
 It's not quite written in the same exercise-like format as panorama stitching, since there is less to tweak here and things are more prescribed than described.